On view

 Photo by Jerry L. Thompson

-Reel and Bitter Sky represent two distinct stylistic periods in Caro’s sculpture.
-Bitter Sky, made almost two decades after Reel, is characteristically darker, vertical, planar, and more architectonic.
-Bolts and seams joining the assemblage parts remain clearly visible; integrated seamlessly into the whole structure, they are not “hidden” as in the earlier work.
-Bitter Sky reflects Caro’s renewed interest in the heritage of Cubism, with its overlapping planes and volumes and explorations of volume and mass in space—precisely those issues that he rejected two decades earlier in works such as Reel.
+Reel and Bitter Sky represent two distinctly different stylistic periods in Caro’s career.
+His sculptures from the 1960s, such as the low-slung, curvilinear Reel, are horizontally oriented, painted a uniform color, and placed directly on the ground, though they appear to float or hover.
+Bitter Sky, made almost two decades later, is darker, vertical, planar, and more architectonic.
+The bolts and seams that join its constituent parts remain clearly visible; they are integrated into the whole structure and not “hidden,” as they were in the earlier work.
+Bitter Sky reflects Caro’s renewed interest in the heritage of Cubism, with its overlapping planes and explorations of volume and mass in space—precisely those issues that he rejected two decades earlier with works such as Reel.

 Location